MicrochipTech/AWS-Secure-Insight/README.md

 The development kit ships with all firmware pieces pre-programmed.
 The source code is available [here](https://github.com/MicrochipTech/AWS-IoT-Zero-Touch/tree/master/software/AWS-IoT-Zero-Touch-FW)

+A step by step user guide is available on the [Wiki](https://github.com/MicrochipTech/AWS-IoT-Zero-Touch/wiki)

 For more information on the current Microchip IoT demos please go to [Microchip's IoT Page](http://www.microchip.com/iot).

 ---